CPD - Benefits of classroom management courses

 Where to find classroom management CPD courses?

-To find out more about a particular CPD course listed within the CPD Courses Catalogue, you can make an enquiry that will be sent directly to the relevant CPD provider.
+To find out more about a particular CPD course listed within the CPD Courses Catalogue, you can complete an enquiry form that will be sent directly to the relevant CPD provider.
 All the certified training has been reviewed and recognised as meeting the required industry standards and benchmarks.

 How to become a CPD accredited training provider

 We hope this article was helpful.
-Established in 1996, The CPD Certification Service is the world’s leading and largest CPD accreditation organisation working across all industry sectors.
-If you are looking to provide training courses or events that may be suitable for Continuing Professional Development, please contact our team to discuss in more detail.
+Established in 1996, The CPD Certification Service has over 27 years’ experience providing CPD accreditation.
+With members in over 100 countries, our CPD providers benefit from the ability to promote themselves as part of an international community where quality is both recognised and assured.
+If you are interested in offering training and events suitable for Continuing Professional Development, please visit the Become a CPD Provider page or contact our team to discuss in more detail.

-You can also read our previous related article to improve your conflict resolution skills.
-Alternatively, if you are looking for a free online CPD record tool to help manage, track and log your ongoing learning, as well as store your professional training records and attendance certificates in one simple place, go to the myCPD Portal page.
+Alternatively, if you are looking for a free online CPD record tool to help manage, track and log your ongoing Continuing Professional Development, as well as store your personal training record and CPD attendance certificates in one simple place, please visit the myCPD Portal page.

 Related Articles